He's back ! Our 5th consecutive year of supporting this program through our import partner DR Wakefield.

-Senõr Ricardo is part of the Nasa ethnic group, and speaks the Nasayuwe language.
+Senõr Ricardo Chilo Vargas is part of the Nasa ethnic group, and speaks the Nasayuwe language.
 He lives in the village of Carrizal, indigenous reservation of San Lorenzo Caldono, a municipality of Caldono.
-He is accompanied by his wife and 7 children who work on the estate and in the home.
+He is helped by his wife and seven children who work on the estate and in the home.

 The project has run successfully in Honduras and Peru and now the Cauca region of Colombia through CENOIC.
 Colombia has been going through a phase of transition, especially in the south where the country has been facing a civil war for more than 50 years.
 Cencoic has been at the forefront of moving forward by focussing on producing great quality coffee.

 The Cauca department has been troubled by guerrillas and cocaine production in recent times.
 Therefore, coffee production and export has been nowhere near its potential and as a consequence, Cauca’s rich coffee terroir has not received the prestige and that its coffees merit.
 Thankfully, this has now begun to change.
 As result of the peace process and the work of the Colombian people, the department is safer.
 Coffee has played an important role in giving people a viable alternative to growing coca.

 In the Valle del Cauca region and Cauca region they grow a lot of sugar and the coffees exhibit a similar sort of sweetness!
 They make a particular type of sugar called 'panela' which is similar to treacle and the flavours of which are commonly found in these coffees.